Information on Open Burning in Chilliwack

 Please also review the Ministry of Agriculture’s Open Burning Practices webpage for additional guidance on how to minimize smoke production while burning.

-Burning Permits Online
+Applying for Burning Permits

 Apply for your burning permit online!
 Through our online system, your address will automatically determine if you are eligible for a permit in your area and only properties zoned for burning will be issued permits.

 The spring burning season is March 1 - April 30 and the fall burning season is October 1 - November 30.
 Please visit www.mychilliwack.com or visit the front ticket window at City Hall to obtain your burning permit.
-During the COVID-19 pandemic, we encourage everyone who can to apply for their permits online rather than in-person.

 For any other burning season information or restrictions, please call the Fire Department at 604.792.8713.